radian-software/radian/README.md

     optional right-alignment support)
   * Extremely clean mode lighters with prettier names thanks to [Blackout]
-  * Aggressive startup optimization: 0.6s or less for a fully configured graphical frame, from cold boot (by aggressive lazy-loading of everything; using [`el-patch`][el-patch] to lazy-load packages that weren't designed to be lazy-loaded; by extensive use of idle timers; by disabling of heavy autoloads; and by asynchronous byte-compilation of the init-file in a subprocess on successful init)
+  * Aggressive startup optimization: as fast as 0.33s for a fully configured graphical frame (by aggressive lazy-loading of everything; using [`el-patch`][el-patch] to lazy-load packages that weren't designed to be lazy-loaded; by extensive use of idle timers; by disabling of heavy autoloads; by asynchronous byte-compilation of the init-file in a subprocess on successful init; and by running all customizations before the first graphical frame is initialized)
   * Aggressively consistent coding style and documentation, including heavy use of macros to automate and foolproof common operations